AI-driven Prices for Externalities and Sustainability in Production Markets: Agent Architecture

 \subsection{Buyers' Architecture}

 The buyers are not learning agents; rather, they maximize their utility.
+Every time-step, a new set of buyers appears at the market, with budgets and valuations drawn uniformly at random on $[0, 1]$.
 To allocate resources to buyers (for the cases where the price vector $\bm{p}$ is computed by the policymaker, i.e., the non-market equilibrium scenario), we solve the constraint optimization program of (\ref{Eq: constraint optimization to allocate resources to buyers}) that assigns each buyer a bundle based on their budget constraints, aiming to maximize the social welfare of the buyers: